codeQuake/wcfapi/README.md

 # wcfapi
-A attempt to create a RESTful Interface for WoltLab Community Framework
+An attempt to create a RESTful Interface for WoltLab Community Framework

 Currently this is very experimental, feel free to add your thoughts ;)